-Historic Resources Survey Program
+Cultural Resources Survey Program

-A preservation program provides an understanding of the location, distribution and significance of historic and cultural resources, which include buildings, sites and/or landscapes.
 Surveys help to identify important individual historic or cultural resources and potential districts which may qualify for local or national preservation incentives, and can help inform the development of neighborhood-specific guidelines that protect neighborhood character.

 San Francisco is committed to safeguarding the historical, social, and economic value of its communities in a way that strengthens residents' and visitors' understanding and appreciation of these significant places and practices.
 Safeguarding our cultural heritage helps sustain the traditions, businesses, arts, and practices that construct the City's social and economic fabric for generations to come.